-The 40th annual Mt Ashland Hillclimb will be held September 29th 2019 .
+The annual Mt Ashland Hillclimb is usually held in September .
 Click here to register.

 But wait, there’s more: this race pits road cyclists vs mtb’ers and ‘cross folks.
 Facing back to back, everyone starts at the same time.
 The roadies race ~24 miles on pavement, while the knobby-tired riders head up 18 miles of mostly forest service roads.
 Both roadies and mountain bikers join for the last two miles of climbing to the finish at the Mt.
 Ashland Ski Lodge.